 Increase in Temperatures Signals Increase in Drowning Tragedies The month of May is often associated with the beginning of the summer season and the warmer weather brings large numbers of people to the water; backyard pools, beaches, waterfronts and public aquatic facilities.
 Unfortunately, the month of May also signals an increase in drowning tragedies across our nation.
 Drowning is the leading cause of unintentional death for children between ages 1-4.
 Ten drowning deaths per day occur in the US, according to the Center for Disease Control and most occur in home swimming pools.
 Strong, compliant pool fences are critical, along with strict parental care and supervision of children around pools.
-When it comes to pool fencing, the gate is the weakest link in restricting access to pools by small ly maintained gates, latches and hinges can fail, and older children often prop open gates, leaving curious toddlers vulnerable to dangerous water.
-Drowning prevention begins with these layers of protection: are.
-Never leave a child unattended in or near water in a pool, tub, when lifeguards are present. • Always be aware of potential ۲ dangers in all environments, especially when away from home.
-Never leave your child in an enhazards. • If a child is missing, always check the pool or spa first. • Install "isolation fencing" which completely separates the locking latch, and keep it locked pool or spa area from the house or other structures.
+When it comes to pool fencing, the gate is the weakest link in restricting access to pools by small children.
+Low-quality or poorly maintained gates, latches and hinges can fail, and older children preferred configuration for pool climbed, such as chairs, tables, often prop open gates, leaving cu- and spa protection. rious toddlers vulnerable to dangerous water. with these layers of protection:

+are.
+Never leave a child unattended in or near water in a pool, tub, when lifeguards are present. • Always be aware of potential Never leave your child in an environment with unprotected water hazards. • If a child is missing, always check the pool or spa first. • Install "isolation fencing" which completely separates the locking latch, and keep it locked pool or spa area from the house or other structures.
 An isolation fence key out of children's reached and restricts unauthorized access from make sure all adults know where neighbors' yards and from inside the key is kept. the house.
 Isolation fencing is the Chíropractíc Back & Neck Pain On Sale in May!

 Terry Naturally

 Supplements

-Headaches

-Massage
+Headaches · Massage

-A Woman's Touch

 Safe • Gentle • Effective

 Stiff Joints & Tense Muscles

-Jule Wilferd, D. C.
+Jule Wilferd, D. C. 20634 Patio Dr., Castro Valley 276-CARE

+CLANCALLY D'MORT BCM-95

+Curamin

-Curamin vorrot Safe and Eff Pain Relief
+Safe and Ef

+HEALTH

+A Woman's Touch

-children.
-Low-quality or poor- Drowning prevention begins with layers of protection. and spa protection.
+Drowning prevention begins with layers of protection. fence area.